-- Physical Therapy – The best-case scenario is you relieving the pressure on your nerve through exercise.
-What this will do is strengthen the area surrounding the pinched nerve and as a result, stop your pain.
+- Physical Therapy – The best-case scenario is you relieve the pressure on your nerve through exercise.
+What this will do is strengthen the area surrounding the pinched nerve and, as a result, stop your pain.

 - Medication – A second option is medication.
 One type is standard pain relievers, which can help you manage your discomfort as you heal.
 The second is steroids, which help reduce pain and inflammation.

 - Surgery – Your final option is surgery.
 What your doctor will probably have you do is try medication and physical therapy first because invasive procedures are never optimal.
 If those methods fail, though, surgery is on the table.

 Your potential for compensation will be calculated like any other personal injury case.
 Your priority will be recovering the costs of the injury, which include medical bills, lost wages and pain and suffering.

 Speak With a St. Louis Car Accident Injury Lawyer

 If you sustained a pinched nerve from a car accident, it is important to speak with an experienced St. Louis car accident lawyer as soon as possible.
 An experienced attorney at The Hoffmann Law Firm can evaluate your car accident claim for free and explain your legal options.